1. Corporate Information

 The carrying value of deferred tax assets is reviewed at the end of each reporting period and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be recovered.

-(j) Foreign currency transactions Functional and presentation currency
+3.13 Foreign currency transactions functional and presentation currency

-Items included in the financial statements of the Company are measured in Indian Rupee which is functional and presentation currency.
+The financial statements of the Company are presented in Indian Rupee (“RS”), which is the functional currency of the Company and the presentation currency for the financial statements.

 |